cccbauer/MURFI-user-manual/murfi-setup.md

 This should start sending individual volumes to `murfi` which will then show them on the left hand side as axial slices with the region of interest (ROI) from where the feedback will be computed in pink (visual cortex).

-## Alternative MURFI on Mac OS or Windows
+## Alternative MURFI on Mac OS or Windows using Vagrant

-will be updated soon:
+MURFI can also be used through [Vagrant](https://www.vagrantup.com/) and [Virtual Box](https://www.virtualbox.org/) and follow this
-MURFI can also be used through [Vagrant](https://www.vagrantup.com/) and [Virtual Box](https://www.virtualbox.org/) see [Using Vagrant](Using-Vagrant/README.md#Using Vagrant)
+[Using Vagrant](Using-Vagrant/README.md#Using Vagrant)